Bringing a new watercourse, walks and wildlife into Sompting’s Church Farm.

 The project has been awarded a £871,400 National Lottery Heritage Fund grant and has received further support from the Environment Agency, Rampion Offshore Wind Ltd, Sussex Community Foundation Rampion Fund and Sompting Big Local.

 The majority of the funding was made possible by National Lottery players and awarded through the Heritage Lottery Fund.
-Stuart McLeod, Head of HLF, South East of England, said: “We’re delighted to support Ouse & Adur Rivers Trust to improve the natural environment of Broadwater Brook.
+Stuart McLeod, Director, London & South, National Lottery Heritage Fund, said: “We’re delighted to support Ouse & Adur Rivers Trust to improve the natural environment of Broadwater Brook.
 “Thanks to money raised by National Lottery players, this project will allow people from West Sussex to reconnect with their natural heritage.”

 News & Events